-London Broil is a thick, tenderized cut of steak that’s marinated then and grilled over a high heat.
-This tender, juicy steak is a budget friendly yet classy weeknight meal.
+London Broil is a thick, tenderized cut of steak that’s marinated then and grilled over high heat.
+This tender, juicy steak is a budget-friendly yet classy weeknight meal.

-When the answer to “what’s for dinner?” is STEAK my family gets excited.
-They know steak is a rare thing around here so they really enjoy it.
-Grilled London Broil is on the menu at least once a month during the summer months, because it’s a great way to feed the whole family a low budget, yet seemingly elegant dinner.
-Make it a meal by serving it with Baked Potatoes, Roasted Broccoli and Garlic Bread.
+We’ve got Grilled London Broil on the menu at least once a month during the summer, because it’s a great way to feed the whole family a budget-friendly, yet seemingly elegant dinner.
+Make it a meal by serving it with Baked Potatoes, Roasted Broccoli, and Garlic Bread.
 It’s great with your favorite Easter Sides, too.

 - Marinate.
-This is an important first step for London Broil.
-Letting the meat sit in the combination of fats, salts and acid helps to break down the meat and provide a tender steak.
+This is an important first step for this cut of steak.
+Letting the meat sit in the combination of fats, salts, and acid helps to break down the meat and provide a tender steak.
 Cut shallow slits in the meat with a sharp knife to allow the meat to soak in all that flavor.
 Let it marinate for at least 8 and up to 24 hours.

 London Broil Marinade

-A nice long soak in the marinade is vital to a tender and juicy London Broil.
-The meat has a great flavor on its own, so we are using a simple marinade with honey, vegetable oil, worcestershire sauce, soy sauce, garlic and onion powder.
+A nice long soak in the marinade is vital to a tender and juicy roast.
+The meat has a great flavor on its own, so we are using a simple marinade with honey, vegetable oil, Worcestershire sauce, soy sauce, garlic, and onion powder.

 - Acid – Acids help break down meat’s connective tissue, which tenderizes and allows the flavors to penetrate the meat.
 An acidic component also helps to balance the flavor profile, while adding a zip of freshness to heavier flavors.
-Worcestershire sauce adds acidity to our London Broil marinade but also a ton of umami flavor.
-Soy sauce also helps to tenderize the meat
+Worcestershire sauce adds acidity to the marinade but also a ton of umami flavor.
+Soy sauce also helps to tenderize the meat.

 - If you can’t get your steak in the marinade at least 6-8 hours in advance, save it for another day.
-The marinade is crucial to tenderizing your London Broil.
+The marinade is crucial to tenderizing the meat.

 - Always let the steak rest, use a sharp knife, and cut against the grain.